 Jack Hoban: Well, he was warm and friendly — very different from the image of the stern Asian martial arts master.
 His skills were absolutely awesome, and his approach to the martial arts was apples to the oranges I had previously studied.
 The breadth of his knowledge was amazing, too.
 He talked about all kinds of things — from swordsmanship to meteorology, from esoteric Buddhism to rope tying, from exotic healing to how to kill a horse quietly.
 And he had this underlying hint of mystery — like a small waft of smoke that would appear at times.
 Kind of like a ninja, I guess. (laughs)

-Learn how the Japanese sword-fighting style of niten ichi-ryu was accidentally discovered by Miyamoto Musashi in this new FREE Guide —
+Learn how the Japanese sword-fighting style of niten ichi-ryu was accidentally discovered by Miyamoto Musashi in this FREE download!

 BB: Has your impression of ninjutsu training master Masaaki Hatsumi changed much since then?